Movses Khorenatsi: Journey and return to Armenia

 Gyut, Catholicos of All Armenians (461–471), one day met Movses while traveling through the area and, unaware of his true identity, invited him to supper with several of his students.
 Movses was initially silent, but after Gyut's students encouraged him to speak, Movses made a marvelous speech at the dinner table.
 One of the Catholicos' students was able to identify Movses as a person Gyut had been searching for; it was soon understood that Gyut was one of Movses' former classmates and friends.
-Gyut embraced Movses brought his friend back from seclusion and appointed him to be a bishop in Bagrevan.
+Gyut embraced Movses brought his friend back from seclusion and appointed him to be a bishop in Bagrevand.